-Conductive hearing loss, one of the two main types of hearing loss, is brought on by the problem in the middle ear – ear drum or ossicles.
+Conductive hearing loss, one of the two main types of hearing loss, is brought on by the problem in the middle ear – eardrum or ossicles.
 The other type is sensorineural hearing loss, which is due to the damage in the inner ear.
 In some cases, a person may experience both types, which is considered mixed hearing loss.

 Hearing loss doesn’t simply affect one’s ability to hear.
-In fact, numerous studies have shown that the impact of hearing loss spans way beyond the ability to hear and can be detrimental to one’s mental and psychological health, as well as quality of life.
+In fact, numerous studies have shown that the impact of hearing loss spans way beyond the ability to hear and can be detrimental to one’s mental and psychological health, as well as the quality of life.

 A recent study found that hearing loss is associated with brain atrophy.
-The researchers detected accelerating gray matter atrophy in auditory areas of the brain in patients with mild hearing loss.
+The researchers detected accelerating grey matter atrophy in auditory areas of the brain in patients with mild hearing loss.
 Declining hearing ability also meant an increase in the listening effort in seniors for more effective speech comprehension.
 The study found that participants with hearing loss had less brain activity when listening to complex sentences.
-They also had less gray matter in the auditory cortex, indicating accelerated atrophy associated with declining hearing ability in those areas of the brain responsible for sound processing.
+They also had less grey matter in the auditory cortex, indicating accelerated atrophy associated with declining hearing ability in those areas of the brain responsible for sound processing.

 Treatment for conductive hearing loss depends on the cause.
 For example, if excess wax is the problem, it must be removed.
 If an ear infection is causing conductive hearing loss, a course of medicated treatment should help.
 In some cases, surgical intervention may be required to remove obstructing growths or to fix structural abnormalities of the ear.

-Conductive hearing loss may be a result of a head trauma, in which case it’s the injury that should be addressed in the first place.
+Conductive hearing loss may be a result of head trauma, in which case it’s the injury that should be addressed in the first place.
 Lastly, if conductive hearing loss is inherited or genetic, appropriate adjustments are needed to help you navigate through your daily living despite your condition.

 Your doctor will be able to decide on the appropriate treatment method for your conductive hearing loss based on the underlying cause.